The-OpenROAD-Project/OpenROAD/README.md

 OpenLane supports Skywater130.

-Openroad-flow-scripts supports several public and private PDKs
+OpenROAD-flow-scripts supports several public and private PDKs
 including:

 ## Open Source PDKs

-`Skywater130` - 130nm
+-   `Skywater130` - 130nm

-`Nangate45` - 45nm
+-   `Nangate45` - 45nm

-`ASAP7` - Predictive FinFET 7nm
+-   `ASAP7` - Predictive FinFET 7nm

 ## Proprietary PDKs

-These PDKS are supported in OpenRoad-flow-scripts only.
-They are used to test and calibrate OpenROAD against commercial platforms and ensure good QoR.The PDKs and platform-specific files for these kits cannot be provided due to NDA restrictions.
+These PDKS are supported in OpenROAD-flow-scripts only.
+They are used to test and calibrate OpenROAD against commercial platforms and ensure good QoR.
+The PDKs and platform-specific files for these kits cannot be provided due to NDA restrictions.
 However, if you are able to access these platforms independently, you can create the necessary platform-specific files yourself.

-`GF55` - 55nm
+-   `GF55` - 55nm

-`GF12` - 12nm
+-   `GF12` - 12nm

-`GF180` - 180nm
+-   `GF180` - 180nm

-`Intel22` - 22nm
+-   `Intel22` - 22nm

-`Intel16` - 16nm
+-   `Intel16` - 16nm

-`TSMC65` - 65nm
+-   `TSMC65` - 65nm

 # Tapeouts